sartq333/ml-learning-doc/README.md

 - Try out competitions of Kaggle (one at a time), learn and collaborate with other people :).

-learn git from here: https://www.youtube.com/watch?v=mJ-qvsxPHpY
+- Learn git from here: https://www.youtube.com/watch?v=mJ-qvsxPHpY

 ### books